Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/modal.md

 ## How it works

-Before getting started with Boosted's modal component, be sure to read the following as our menu options have recently changed.
+Before getting started with OUDS Web's modal component, be sure to read the following as our menu options have recently changed.

 - Modals are built with HTML, CSS, and JavaScript.
 They're positioned over everything else in the document and remove scroll from the `<body>` so that modal content scrolls instead.
 - Clicking on the modal "backdrop" will automatically close the modal.
-- Boosted only supports one modal window at a time.
+- OUDS Web only supports one modal window at a time.
 Nested modals aren't supported as we believe them to be poor user experiences.
 - Modals use `position: fixed`, which can sometimes be a bit particular about its rendering.
 Whenever possible, place your modal HTML in a top-level position to avoid potential interference from other elements.
 You'll likely run into issues when nesting a `.modal` within another fixed element.
 - Once again, due to `position: fixed`, there are some caveats with using modals on mobile devices.
 [See our browser support docs]({{< docsref "/getting-started/browsers-devices#modals-and-dropdowns-on-mobile" >}}) for details.
 - Due to how HTML5 defines its semantics, [the `autofocus` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) has no effect in OUDS modals.
 To achieve the same effect, use some custom JavaScript: